These are some of the most frequently asked questions relating to Academic Jewish Studies.

 This grant programme does not discriminate (either positively or negatively) on the basis of religious affiliation.

-Perspective applicants with extenuating circumstances which have led to pauses in their academic career are encouraged to contact the Foundation directly to explain their circumstances.
+Perspective applicants with extenuating circumstances which have led to pauses in their academic career are encouraged to contact the Foundation directly to discuss their situation.

 At this stage, there are no changes to our programmes, and we are continuing to make grants to UK based and European institutions and organisations.

-We currently have four grant programmes (Academic Jewish Studies, Archives & Libraries, Museums and Jewish Communal Life).
+We currently have three grant programmes (Academic Jewish Studies, European Jewish Heritage and Jewish Communal Life).
 Each programme is slightly different and has its own grant categories.
 Some of the categories are by invitation only.

 Initiatives are mostly ongoing projects set up by the Rothschild Foundation Hanadiv Europe, often in cooperation with other institutions or other funders.